-Join Jen Kramer for an in-depth discussion in this video Working with visibility classes, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Working with visibility classes, part of Learning Foundation 4.

 I want to take a look at one last area in the styling that comes with Foundation. …And that has to do with Foundations visibility classes. …These are classes that can be used to make whatever items have the class, …become either visible under certain conditions or invisible under certain conditions. …And there are a ton of these classes.
 They're incredibly useful. …And I just wanted to show you where you can find the documentation for these on …the Foundation website.
 Then I'm going to show you one of these …classes in action.
 If you take a look in your web browser, …at the Foundation website, which is foundation.zurb.com, click on the Docs …link here in the upper right corner.
 Then you're going to click on Using Foundation.…

 There's a link here for Visibility Classes. …So if you click on that, what you're going to see here first of all is some of …these visibility classes in action.
 Here we've got the Show Visibility controls. …This is going to show these sentences if you're under certain conditions. …

 - What is Foundation?